November 20, 2024

 4. Volume and Price Manipulation: By repeatedly buying and selling the same cryptocurrency between their accounts, the individuals artificially inflated the trading volume and, potentially, the price of the cryptocurrency.
 This could mislead other traders into believing there was high demand or significant trading activity.

 5. Profits Generation: The manipulated market activity could influence the prices, leading other traders to make decisions based on the false data.
-The perpetrators could then profit by eventually selling the cryptocurrency at manipulated higher prices to unsuspecting buyers or by creating the appearance of liquidity and demand for certain coins.
+The perpetrators could then profit by eventually selling the cryptocurrency at manipulated higher prices to unsuspecting buyers or by creating the appearance of and demand for certain coins.

 Detection of Wash Trading